The Most Famous Chinese Women in History

-It is International Women’s Day (the 8th of March) today, let’s learn some famous women in Chinese history.
+It is International Women’s Day (the 8th of March) today, let’s learn some Chinese historical figures female.

 Fu Hao – China’s First Female General